blue951/hammerjs/README.md

 # Build instructions

+**Tip**: If you are on a multicore system (like any modern computer these days), you can speed up the build by passing an extra argument to the make command, e.g. <code>make -j4</code> (where 4 denotes the number of simultaneous compiles at the same time).

 ## Mac OS X

 Ensure that the development tools are ready to use, i.e. by installing [Xcode 3.2 or later](http://developer.apple.com/tools/xcode/).